 State Art Collection

-Established in 1967 as one of the first programs of the South Carolina Arts Commission, the State Art Collection has grown to include 493 works in a variety of media and styles by 287 South Carolina contemporary artists.
+Established in 1967 as one of the first programs of the South Carolina Arts Commission, the State Art Collection has grown to include 466 works in a variety of media and styles by 288 South Carolina contemporary artists.
 Small exhibitions featuring work from the collection are organized on a regular basis for rural and isolated areas inside and outside of the state.
 Works from the State Art Collection are available for loan to art museums, state agencies, and public and private organizations for the purpose of public exhibition or public display.
 The collection is supported in part by the South Carolina Arts Foundation and First Citizens.

-- To make available to citizens throughout South Carolina, the best work of the state’s contemporary artists;
+- to make available to citizens throughout South Carolina, the best work of the state’s contemporary artists;

-- To encourage and support the creative visual artists of South Carolina.
+- to encourage and support the creative visual artists of South Carolina.